Lemon & Ginger Mincemeat – a Spicy Festive Treat

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this lemon & ginger mincemeat, I’d love to hear about it in the comments below or via social media.
+If you make this mincemeat recipe, I’d love to hear about it in the comments below or via social media.
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
 For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.